ccaven/xacer.js/README.md

 [xacer.js](https://github.com/ccaven/xacer.js) is a WebGL-based game engine.

+This is an incomplete side project meant to learn the basics of how Entity-Component frameworks function.

 ## Overview
 A component-based engine, xacer.js is built to be flexible yet powerful. <br>
 Components should extend the `Component` class. <br>